Identification & Species

 • Only 10% of swarming termites survive, with successful females becoming queens and starting the cycle again.

-The Royal Beginning: Queen’s Egg-Laying Process
+The Royal Beginning: Queen’s Egg Laying Process

 queen termite s prolific egg laying